vowywowy/homelab/README.md

 :--|:--
 sonarr|Automatically downloads TV shows from various sources.
-Uses qBittorrent as its downloader. radarr|Same as sonarr but for movies. qbittorrent|Download client on behalf of sonarr and radarr.
+Uses qBittorrent as its downloader. radarr|Same as sonarr but for movies. jackett|Tracker indexer/translator for sonarr and radarr. qbittorrent|Download client on behalf of sonarr and radarr.
 ### **plex-net**
 Consists of just the Plex container.
 This keeps the Plex container in bridge mode isolated from the other containers.
 It doesn't need to talk to them, so it can't.
 ### **smb-net**
-Has one container that exposes the media storage location as an SMB share so it can easily managed from Windows.
+Has one container that exposes the media storage location and the .torrent location as an SMB share so it can easily managed from Windows.
 Same isolation concept as plex-net.
 ### **data-net**
 A Netdata container that monitors and visualizes the container host's metrics.
 ### **port-net**